ansys/pyfluent/doc/source/users_guide/index.rst

 PyFluent Basic Overview
 =======================
-Session objects are the main entry point when using the PyFluent library, where one or more Fluent client sessions can be launched simulateously from the server.
+Session objects are the main entry point when using the PyFluent library, where one or more Fluent server sessions can be launched simultaneously from the server.
 For example:

 .. code:: python